raymondberg/chipy_bylaws/bylaws.md

 Board of Directors shall have control of and be responsible for the management of the affairs and property of the Corporation.

 ### Section 2.
+Elections
+All members of the Board of Directors must be approved by the members in a formal election.
+Elections shall be held in the last month of the fiscal year.
+The number of vacancies available shall be advertised to the Membership and the Board shall solicit nominations for no less than two weeks within two (2) months of the start of voting, completing before the requirements for notice outlined in Article IV Section 3.

+If the number of candidates sent at the time of notice does not exceed the number of vacant seats, a simple majority vote can approve a slate of candidates.
+If more candidates are on the ballot than exist vacant seats, the candidates with the highest number of votes will be elected to fill the seat(s).

+In elections, the Board may permit voting for multiple applicants.
+Each ballot (given to a single member) may record between one (1) and the number of vacant seats votes for different candidates.
+Multiple votes cannot be made for a single candidate per ballot.
+This procedure shall be outlined in the formal notice formal notice.

+### Section 3.
 Number, Tenure, Requirements, and Qualifications
-The number of Directors shall be fixed from time-to-time by the Directors but shall consist of no less than three (3) nor more than fifteen (15) including the following officers: the President, the first Vice-President, second Vice-President, the Secretary, and the Treasurer.
+The number of Directors shall be fixed to seven (7) Board members including the following officers: the President, the Secretary, and the Treasurer.

-Note: Check with your Secretary of State to see the minimum number of board members required in your state.

 The members of the Board of Directors shall, upon election, immediately enter upon the performance of their duties and shall continue in office until their successors shall be duly elected and qualified.
-All members of the Board of Directors must be approved by a majority vote of the members present and voting.
-No vote on new members of the Board of Directors shall be held unless a quorum of the Board of Directors is present as provided in Section 6 of this Article.

 No two members of the Board of Directors related by blood or marriage/domestic partnership within the second degree of consanguinity or affinity may serve on the Board of Directors at the same time.

-Each member of the Board of Directors shall be a member of the Corporation whose membership dues are paid in full and shall hold office for up to a three-year term as submitted by the nominations committee.
+Each member of the Board of Directors shall be a member of the organization for a minimum of six (6) months prior to the start of an election.

-Newly elected members of the Board of Directors who have not served before shall serve initial one-year terms.
-At the conclusion of the initial one-year term, members of the Board of Directors may serve additional three year terms.
+Board members shall be appointed for two-year terms, serving no more than two (2) consecutive terms.
+If the term limit is reached the Board Member will not be elligible for twelve (12) months before applying for another seat on the Board.

-Their terms shall be staggered so that at the time of each annual meeting, the terms of approximately one-third (1/3) of all members of the Board of Directors shall expire.
+Their terms shall be staggered so that at the time of each annual meeting, the terms of approximately one-half (1/2) of all members of the Board of Directors shall expire.

 Each member of the Board of Directors shall attend at least nine (9) monthly meetings of the Board per year.

 ### Section 3.
-Regular and Annual Meetings
+Regular Meetings
-An annual meeting of the Board of Directors shall be held at a time and day in the month of September of each calendar year and at a location designated by the Executive Committee of the Board of Directors.
-The Board of Directors may provide by resolution the time and place, for the holding of regular meetings of the Board.
-Notice of these meetings shall be sent to all members of the Board of Directors no less than ten (10) days, prior to the meeting date.
+The Board of Directors will hold monthly meetings at a standard time and location.

 ### Section 4.
 Special Meetings
 Special meetings of the Board of Directors may be called by or at the request of the President or any two members of the Board of Directors.
 The person or persons authorized to call special meetings of the Board of Directors may fix any location, as the place for holding any special meeting of the Board called by them.
+Notice of these meetings shall be sent to all members of the Board of Directors no less than three (3) days, prior to the meeting date.

 ### Section 5.
 Notice
 Notice of any special meeting of the Board of Directors shall be given at least